patilmandar2003/WebSummarizer/README.md

 **5. Output:** A clear, concise, and informative summary is displayed.
 * * *

-*Note: UI to be added.
-Currently only CLI.*
+*Note: The project may take a while to execute; optimization is in progress*